firebase/firebase-js-sdk/docs-devsite/firestore_.md

 > Warning: This API is now obsolete.
 >
 > This function will be removed in a future major release.
-Instead, set `FirestoreSettings.cache` to an instance of `IndexedDbLocalCache` to turn on IndexedDb cache.
-Calling this function when `FirestoreSettings.cache` is already specified will throw an exception.
+Instead, set `FirestoreSettings.localCache` to an instance of `PersistentLocalCache` to turn on IndexedDb cache.
+Calling this function when `FirestoreSettings.localCache` is already specified will throw an exception.
 >

 Attempts to enable persistent storage, if possible.